robbie-cao/mt7687/README.md

 # MediaTek MT7687/7697 LinkIt Platform

-## Introduction
+## Overview

-MediaTek LinkIt(TM) Development Platform for RTOS provides a comprehensive software solution for devices based on the MT76x7 and MT2523x SOCs.
+MediaTek LinkIt(TM) Development Platform for RTOS provides a comprehensive software solution for devices based on the MediaTek MT7687F SOC, including the LinkIt 7687 hardware development kit (HDK).
+The platform supports hardware abstraction layers, peripheral drivers, FreeRTOS, Wi-Fi and lwIP modules.
+This API reference describes the features of and how to use the APIs for each of the supported modules.
+Each module has a readme.txt under the module root directory.
+It contains the information about the module dependency, feature options, notes and brief introduction.
+Please refer to the readme.txt to learn the basic usage of the module.

+More information on Linkit SDK official site: http://labs.mediatek.com/site/global/developer_tools/mediatek_linkit_rtos/sdk_intro/index.gsp

-1. Getting started
+## Getting Started

 The SDK package supports GCC, Keil, and IAR tool chains.
 Follow the instructions at <sdk_root>/doc/LinkIt_for_RTOS_Get_Started_Guide.pdf to build your first project and run it on the HDK.
 Release notes are also under the <sdk_root>/doc folder.

-2. Folder structure
+## Folder Structure

    ```
    \doc                      ->  SDK documents, including get started guide, developer's guide, software and environment guide,